Gheek/cancom/README.rst

 ======
-CANard
+CANcom
 ======

-CANard is a library for dealing with Controller Area Network (CAN) data from Python.
+CANcom is a library for dealing with Controller Area Network (CAN) data from Python and is based on cancom.
-This is a fork which integrates reported bug fixes and pull requests of the base rep and intends to be always 'up to date'.
+This is essentially a fork which integrates reported bug fixes and pull requests of the base rep and intends to be always 'up to date'.

 Using a CANtact
 ===============

-The CANtact_ tool is directly supported by CANard.
+The CANtact_ tool is directly supported by cancom.
 Using it requires pySerial, which can be installed with pip::

     pip install pyserial